begbaj/vim-icue/README.md

   <img src="readme/img/vimicue_logo.png" alt="drawing" width="200"/>
 </p>

-Vim-iCUE is a Neovim plugin that links together your [Corsair](https://www.corsair.com/) RGB keyboard with [Neovim](https://neovim.io/)!
-Make your Neovim experience even better with keyboard RGB themes that change automatically as you pass from **Insert** to **Normal** to **Command** mode.
+Vim-iCUE is a vim and neovim plugin that links your [Corsair](https://www.corsair.com/) RGB keyboard with to vim/neovim!
+Make your experience better with keyboard RGB themes that change automatically as you pass from **Insert** to **Normal** to **Command** mode.

 ## WARNING!
+**ARCHIVE**: I'm not willing to continue the development of this project anymore since I'm fully switched to linux since the release of this plugin.
+I'm therefore archiving this project.
 **UPDATE**: I'm currently working on a new project that uses OpenRGB instead of iCUE for better integration.
 I will make the repo public as soon as a working version is available.

 At the moment, I'm testing Vim-iCUE on my own keyboard which is a [Corsair Strafe](https://www.corsair.com/eu/en/Categories/Products/Gaming-Keyboards/Standard-Gaming-Keyboards/STRAFE-Mechanical-Gaming-Keyboard-%E2%80%94-CHERRY%C2%AE-MX-Silent/p/CH-9104023-NA) and only supports red color.